 Here are seven important factors to think about as you leap enthusiastically into the cloud.

-Scalability is a major factor when selecting a cloud-based IMS for a small-medium enterprise (SME).
+Scalability is a major factor when selecting digital IMS for a small-medium enterprise (SME).
 Can your preferred digital platform be easily customised by your staff to support changes and business growth?
 If and when your SME starts taking large steps forward in terms of staff, customers, projects and product/service developments, will the new software adapt easily or will its rigid design or overly complex interface slow you down?
 You’re looking for a cloud system that future proofs your entire organisation to be as agile as it is ambitious, not to simply provide a ‘quick fix’ to current problems.

 2. Continuous improvement